Implicit gradients based conservative numerical scheme for compressible flows: Numerical methods

 In the following subsections, we provide the details of the computation of convective fluxes, including the novel implicit gradient method (\ref{sec-3.1}), shock-capturing algorithm (\ref{sec-3.2}), and the details of the approximate Riemann solver (\ref{sec-3.3}). { Note that we define the cell-centered numerical solution $\mathbf{\hat Q}$ as a point-valued solution at the cell-center, not a cell-averaged solution.
-It simplifies the introduction of implicit gradients, the implementations of boundary conditions and initial values, { and most importantly, it leads to linearly high-order finite-difference schemes that preserve the design order of accuracy in multi-dimensions as in the above form without high-order flux quadrature as required in the finite-volume method with cell averages.
+It simplifies the introduction of implicit gradients, the implementations of boundary conditions and initial values, { and most importantly, it leads to linearly high-order finite-difference schemes that preserve the design order of accuracy in multi-dimensions.
 Hence, the fluxes are computed only at the center of a face in the $x$-direction as in a one-dimensional scheme.}